rampantepsilon/rampantepsilon.github.io/public/ManualAPClient/README.md

 # Manual Archipelago Web Client
+NOTE: This project will only be for tracking and testing before going live on https://github.com/ManualForArchipelago/ManualClient

 Web client for Manual Archipelago worlds.
 (Replacement for the Manual AP Client)

 Hosted at https://rampantepsilon.github.io/ManualAPClient